- Breastfeeding 101 illustrates the basics in understanding breastfeeding.

 - By the third day, expect to change three stooled diapers or more each day.

-- Three or more yellow seedy stools, each day, during the first four to six weeks is one good sign of a well fed breastfed baby.
+- Three or more yellow seedy stools, each day, during the first 4 to 6 weeks is a good sign of a well fed breastfed baby.

-Skin to skin, also referred to as “kangaroo care”, is well recognized as beneficial for Mom and baby.
-Just look at the upside of skin-to-skin feeding.
+Skin-to-skin, also referred to as “kangaroo care,” is well recognized as being most beneficial for Mom and baby.

 - Supports stabilizing your baby’s heart rate and body temperature.